alschmut/EasyFrameCommand/README.md

 # EasyFrameCommand
-`easy-frame` is a swift command line interface to create framed App Store screenshots from a custom SwiftUI layout
+`easy-frame` is a swift command line interface to create framed App Store screenshots from a custom SwiftUI layout.
+Fork this swift package to adjust the SwiftUI layout and create custom App Store screenshots.

-This swift package is meant to be forked and adjusted for individual use.
-This allows you to write your own custom App Store screenshot layout using SwiftUI.

 ![Framed Example Screeshots](example.png)